 As the foremost producer and largest vineyard owner in this northern region of Piedmont, Travaglini's distinctive bottle-shaped Gattinara is the most iconic bottle of the appellation.

-Gattinara plays an important role in Italian viticulture, but until a couple decades after the turn of the century, this beautiful region of Alto Piemonte was nearly forgotten.
-A winemaking region older than Barolo, Gattinara covered almost 600 hectares by the end of the 1800’s, making it one of the largest in Northern Europe.
+Gattinara plays an important role in Italian viticulture, but until of couple decades after the turn of the century, this beautiful region of Alto Piemonte was nearly forgotten.
+A winemaking region older than Barolo, Gattinara covered almost 600 hectares by the end of the 1800's, making it one of the largest in Northern Europe.
 The phylloxera plague, coupled with a devastating hail storm in 1905, completely destroyed the region and wine production in Gattinara was abandoned.

 In 1988, Gattinara received DOCG status.

 4th generation Cinzia Travaglini now runs the estate, along with her husband Massimo Collauto, chief winemaker.
-Their efforts, as the generations before them, have made Travaglini one of Italy’s most recognizable wines and the #1 selling Gattinara in the world.
+Their efforts, as the generations before them, have made Travaglini one of Italy's most recognizable wines and the #1 selling Gattinara in the world.
 Their children, Alessia and Carolina, are currently involved in the winery, and will be the next generation to run the estate.

 Travaglini wines have a distinctive bottle shape, featuring a unique curve that fits naturally in the palm of the hand and serves to catch sediment during decanting.
-Specially designed to celebrate Travaglini’s excellent 1952 vintage, the bottle was so well received that family decided to keep it as their trademark.
+Specifically designed to celebrate Travaglini's excellent 1952 vintage, the bottle was so well received that the family decided to keep it as their trademark.